 Cross-Platform & Browser Supported

-Multimedia content embedded in a website with HTML5 can be displayed across platforms as most browsers are capable to interpret HTML5.
+Multimedia content embedded in a website with HTML5 support can be displayed across platforms as most browsers are capable to interpret HTML5.
 This means in the case of an interactive game, there isn’t a case scenario where a particular device cannot load and play.

 The same can be said for different browsers, HTML5 has the ability to support multimedia components across differing browser structures.